 The AMC 10 and AMC 12 are optional mathematical exams designed to promote the development and enhancement of students’ problem-solving skills.
 Each test is 75 minutes long and consists of 25 multiple-choice questions.
 The AMC 10 is offered to students in 10th grade and below, while the AMC 12 is offered to students in 12th grade and below.
 AMC 10/12 qualifiers are invited to take the AIME, a three-hour exam that consists of 15 questions, with each answer an integer number between 0 to 999.

 Known to test takers as simply the AIME, this exam is offered to students who excel at the American Mathematics Competition (AMC) 10 or AMC 12 exams (see sidebar).
-According to the Mathematical Association of America (MAA), which creates the AMC exams, approximately the top 2.5% of scorers on the AMC 10 and the top 5% of scorers on the AMC 12 qualify to take the AIME.
+According to the Mathematical Association of America (MAA), which creates the AMC exams, approximately the top 2.5 percent of scorers on the AMC 10 and the top 5 percent of scorers on the AMC 12 qualify to take the AIME.

 “The fact that we had four students from Rowland Hall take the AIME is extraordinary,” said Upper School math teacher Adella Croft.
 In fact, this is the largest number of AIME qualifiers in Rowland Hall history.
 (It’s also worth noting that Nathan Zhou, who took the AIME at Rowland Hall on March 11, attended the school last year and was coached with the other qualifiers.)

 “The AIME is about mathematics beyond the classroom, about kids’ ability to be creative,” Adella explained.
 “And it’s typically non-traditional problem-solving—it’s very clever, sometimes even humorous.
 It’s cool.”